 Thank you for your interest in conducting research at Ceiba’s reserves.
 We hope that you consider conducting research at one of our sites.
 We have housing facilities at both the El Pahuma Orchid Reserve and the Lalo Loor Dry Forest Reserve and dedicated staff members who can help you arrange lodging, meals, transport, and any other logistical requirements.

 Guidelines for Researchers

 As a researcher, it is your responsibility to obtain the appropriate permits for conducting research in Ecuador.
 Ceiba staff can assist you in acquiring permits for a $100 administrative fee.
 You are required to conduct yourself at all times in a professional manner while participating in Ceiba projects or working at Ceiba sites.
 You are requested to acknowledge the Ceiba Foundation and its sites in any publications stemming from research projects.
 You must product and submit a final 1-page written summary of the research results, which must be received by Ceiba no later than 60 days after the conclusion of the study.
 These reports will be made available to landowners and local communities.
 You are also expected and encouraged to pass on your knowledge and the information you have collected to local people whenever possible.
 Ceiba may request you to give a public presentation about your area of study to the local community.
 You are expected to provide Ceiba with copies of publications that result from your work as well as species lists and other baseline data that will help future researchers.

-Answers to frequently asked questions by researchers and volunteers can be found in the FAQ sheet.
+Answers to frequently asked questions by researchers and volunteers can be found in the FAQ document.